NxPKG/khulnasoft-docs/content/load-balancing/reference/dns-records.md

 # DNS records for load balancing

-When you [create a load balancer](/load-balancing/load-balancers/create-load-balancer/), Cloudflare automatically creates an LB DNS record for the specified **Hostname**.
+When you [create a load balancer](/load-balancing/load-balancers/create-load-balancer/), Khulnasoft automatically creates an LB DNS record for the specified **Hostname**.
 This functionality allows you to use a hostname with or without an existing DNS record.

 ## Supported records

-For customers on non-Enterprise plans, Cloudflare supports load balancing for `A`, `AAAA`, and `CNAME` records.
+For customers on non-Enterprise plans, Khulnasoft supports load balancing for `A`, `AAAA`, and `CNAME` records.

-For customers on Enterprise plans, Cloudflare supports load balancing for `A`, `AAAA`, `CNAME`, **MX**, and **SRV** records.
+For customers on Enterprise plans, Khulnasoft supports load balancing for `A`, `AAAA`, `CNAME`, **MX**, and **SRV** records.

 ## Priority order